The 2024 Fayez Sarofim & Co. U.S. Men’s Clay Court Championship will be held March 30 - April 7.

 The draw is made in accordance with the ATP Tour rules.
 First, the seeds (the highest-ranked players in the draw) are placed in the draw (No. 1 on the first line, No. 2 on the last line and then the others in alternating order on pre-determined lines).
 Once the seeds are in place, the other players are drawn at random and placed on the empty lines -- starting at the top and going down the draw until it is filled.

 During the tournament, the schedule is made daily and usually is available around 6 p.m.
 It is then posted on the Schedules page.

 No. In a single elimination tournament, only one player advances and since no one knows who will win or lose, no one knows who will play when.

 Typically the first round matches are played over Monday and Tuesday, and the second round over Wednesday and Thursday.
 There are exceptions to this, so it is recommended to check the daily schedule to see when each match will be held.

 Yes.
-Matches will be played on four outer courts that all fans with tickets have access to.
+Matches will be played on as many as two outer courts that all fans with tickets have access to.

 Yes.
 Any fan with a ticket can watch players practice on the outer courts.
 The daily practice schedule will be updated every morning so that fans can know when and where their favorite players will be hitting.

 Yes.
 Broadcast schedule will be released closer to the tournament.
-In 2016, the tournament was broadcast on Tennis Channel in the United States.
+In 2023, the tournament was broadcasted on the ESPN app.

-New in 2017, we’re proud to offer WiFi powered by Spark Energy during the tournament.
+We’re proud to offer WiFi powered by Spark Energy during the tournament.
 All you have to do is look for the network ‘USCLAYGUEST’ while on the tournament grounds, and you’re good to go.
-Note, laptop computers usage is prohibited on tournament grounds according to ATP World Tour regulations, so use of the WiFi is limited to your smart phones.
+Note, laptop computers usage is prohibited on tournament grounds according to ATP Tour regulations, so use of the WiFi is limited to your smart phones.